GeologicalSurveySouthAustralia/SARIG-Catalogue-CSW/README.md

 - https://catalog.uat.sarig.sa.gov.au/csw?Request=GetCapabilities&service=CSW&version=2.0.2&
 -- https://catalog.uat.sarig.sa.gov.au/api/3/action/status_show

-> **Note:** This is the UAT link for catalogue, pleaase delete "uat." on hoperlink if it has already go alive.
+> **Note:** This is the test link for catalogue, pleaase delete "uat." on hiperlink if it has already go alive.

 ## What is new?